enriplaso/BackMark/README.md

 ## Why Backmark

- - User-Friendly Metrics: Provides clear, easy-to-understand metrics to evaluate your strategies effectively.
+ - **User-Friendly Metrics**: Provides clear, easy-to-understand metrics to evaluate your strategies effectively.
- - Realistic Order Simulation: Simulates partial order fills based on actual volume, giving you a more accurate backtesting experience.
+ - **Realistic Order Simulation**: Simulates partial order fills based on actual volume, giving you a more accurate backtesting experience.
- - Seamless Integration: Includes a unified interface for Exchange/Broker clients, allowing you to copy your backtesting strategy directly into your trading bot with minimal or no modifications.
+ - **Seamless Integration**: Includes a unified interface for Exchange/Broker clients, allowing you to copy your backtesting strategy directly into your trading bot with minimal or no modifications.
- - No External Dependencies: BackMark is a self-contained solution, ensuring lightweight and hassle-free integration into your workflow.
+ - **No External Dependencies**: BackMark is a self-contained solution, ensuring lightweight and hassle-free integration into your workflow.

 ## Installation